Today, we’ll walk you through a complete electric and gas-powered pole saw review guide so you can find out the most suitable one for your needs!

 The DEWALT MAX XR is a cordless pole saw that works with a single lithium-ion battery that allows the saw to be used just about anywhere.

-This battery also lasts for a long time, so you won’t have to worry about recharging.
 In fact, it can last up to 96 cuts of 4×4 wood logs on a single charge!

 High-Efficiency Brushless Motor

-Similar to most of DEWALT’s products, this one features a prolific brushless motor, which is miles ahead of regular motors in terms of efficiency and output per power.
+Like most of DEWALT’s products, this one features a prolific brushless motor, which is miles ahead of regular motors in terms of efficiency and output per power.

 This allows the 20-volt saw to work even the thickest of pressure-treated pine wood effortlessly.